Gallegos and North Alabama host Austin Peay - WTOP News

 Florence, Alabama; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: North Alabama hosts Austin Peay after Charity Gallegos scored 20 points in North Alabama’s 73-57 victory against the Jacksonville Dolphins.
+BOTTOM LINE: North Alabama takes on Austin Peay after Charity Gallegos scored 20 points in North Alabama’s 73-57 victory against the Jacksonville Dolphins.

-The Lions are 4-2 on their home court.
-North Alabama is the ASUN leader with 36.2 rebounds per game led by India Howard averaging 6.0.
+The Lions have gone 4-2 in home games.
+North Alabama is 2-1 in games decided by 3 points or fewer.

-The Governors have gone 1-1 against ASUN opponents.
-Austin Peay is 2-3 when it wins the turnover battle and averages 18.0 turnovers per game.
+The Governors are 1-1 against ASUN opponents.
+Austin Peay has a 3-7 record against opponents above .500.

-North Alabama’s average of 6.5 made 3-pointers per game this season is only 0.9 more made shots on average than the 5.6 per game Austin Peay gives up.
-Austin Peay has shot at a 41.5% clip from the field this season, 2.3 percentage points greater than the 39.2% shooting opponents of North Alabama have averaged.
+North Alabama averages 70.5 points per game, 3.8 more points than the 66.7 Austin Peay gives up.
+Austin Peay has shot at a 41.5% clip from the field this season, 2.3 percentage points above the 39.2% shooting opponents of North Alabama have averaged.

-TOP PERFORMERS: Gallegos is shooting 39.4% and averaging 14.2 points for the Lions.
+TOP PERFORMERS: Gallegos is averaging 14.2 points and 3.7 assists for the Lions.

-Briana Rivera is shooting 32.4% from beyond the arc with 1.1 made 3-pointers per game for the Governors, while averaging 3.3 points.
+Sa’Mya Wyatt is scoring 13.3 points per game and averaging 5.4 rebounds for the Governors.

 LAST 10 GAMES: Lions: 5-5, averaging 71.6 points, 37.7 rebounds, 14.5 assists, 4.5 steals and 3.0 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 68.7 points per game.